President: Jennifer Jasperse

-Multi-Cultural Council Chairs:
+Multi-Cultural Society Chairs:

 Fatema Ahktar, Cheyenne Travioli, and Alex Vidro

-The Multicultural Council Chairs are responsible for cultivating and promoting the many cultures and traditions present among the residents of the Building.
+The Multicultural Society Chairs are responsible for cultivating and promoting the many cultures and traditions present among the residents of the building.
 Their main means of accomplishing this task is through the organization of active and passive monthly events, as well as helping the Diversity Peer Educator (DPE) with her events.
 One of the most well-known events that they will plan is International Tea, an annual celebration open to the entire University community, in which residents perform various cultural pieces and showcase tables representing different countries of the world.